 - 33 The most recent available financial statements of the associate or joint venture are used by the entity in applying the equity method.
 When the end of the reporting period of the entity is different from that of the associate or joint venture, the associate or joint venture prepares, for the use of the entity, financial statements as of the same date as the financial statements of the entity unless it is impracticable to do so. - 34 When, in accordance with paragraph 33, the financial statements of an associate or a joint venture used in applying the equity method are prepared as of a date different from that used by the entity, adjustments shall be made for the effects of significant transactions or events that occur between that date and the date of the entity's financial statements.
 In any case, the difference between the end of the reporting period of the associate or joint venture and that of the entity shall be no more than three months.
-The length of the reporting periods and any difference between the ends of the reporting periods shall be the same from period to period. - 35 The entity's financial statements shall be prepared using uniform accounting policies for like transactions and events in similar circumstances unless, in case of an associate, it is impracticable to do so. - 36 3Except as described in paragraph 36A, if an associate or a joint venture uses accounting policies other than those of the entity for like transactions and events in similar circumstances, adjustments shall be made to make the associate's or joint venture's accounting policies conform to those of the entity when the associate's or joint venture's financial statements are used by the entity in applying the equity method. - 36A 4Notwithstanding the requirement in paragraph 36, if an entity that is not itself an investment entity has an interest in an associate or joint venture that is an investment entity, the entity may, when
+The length of the reporting periods and any difference between the ends of the reporting periods shall be the same from period to period. - 35 The entity's financial statements shall be prepared using uniform accounting policies for like transactions and events in similar circumstances unless, in case of an associate, it is impracticable to do so. - 36 4Except as described in paragraph 36A, if an associate or a joint venture uses accounting policies other than those of the entity for like transactions and events in similar circumstances, adjustments shall be made to make the associate's or joint venture's accounting policies conform to those of the entity when the associate's or joint venture's financial statements are used by the entity in applying the equity method.

-3 Substituted vide Notification No. G.S.R.
+4 Substituted vide Notification No. G.S.R.
 365(E) dated 30th March, 2016.
-Prior to substitution, paragraph read as under:
+Prior to substitution, the paragraph read as under: